gwdistsys18/dist-sys-practice/README.md

    - ML Platforms - e.g., Amazon Sagemaker - platform that is for developers but not necessarily ML experts.
 Higher level of abstraction to ML process.
 Don't need to write tensorflow code directly
    - Application Services: These are APIs provided by Amazon so developers can utilize pre-trained models to do such things as image processing, video processing, text-to-speech, etc

+## Area 3 - Cloud Web Apps
+### Beginner Courses
+#### AWS Tutorial: Launch a VM (20 min)
+ - EC2 is Amazon's Elastic compute cloud.
+This is the service we use to spin up generic VM instances
+ - AMI - Amazon Machine Image.
+This is a system image which will be used as a starting point for VMs (e.g., RHEL, Centos, Amazon Linux, etc)
+ - Instance Type: This will specify the type of instance we create.
+This will describe what hardware is accessible to our device.
+Example: t3.nano	vCPUs: 2 Memory (GB): 0.5	Storage: EBS-Only	Network Bandwidth (Gbps): Up to 5
+ - You need to create a public key/ private key pair if you do not already have one.
+This is necessary to connect to your instance.
+ - You can connect to the instance via SSH by including your private key with ssh -i <private key> <username>@<public_ip_of_instance>

+#### QwikLab: Intro to S3
+ - This was completed as part of intermedeiate level track of Big Data & Machine Learning (see above)